 This is a follow up story for TANYA HEATH Paris.
-If you're interested in reading how they got started, published about 3 years ago, check it out here.
+If you're interested in reading how they got started, published almost 5 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi!
 My name is Tanya and I’m the founder of TANYA HEATH Paris.
 My goal is to create innovative footwear and accessories that allow women to navigate their busy days and climb the corporate ladder without having to sacrifice comfort for allure.

 I created a unique line of multiple-height shoes with interchangeable heels that a woman can customize with the click of a button.
 By changing heel styles and heel heights my clients are always wearing the best pair of shoes for whatever life is offering them at this moment.
 We have a complete line of footwear that includes pumps, boots, sandals, bridal, and a growing vegan footwear line too.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Currently, my business is shrinking.
 We are in the midst of a global pandemic and I make shoes for women who travel, who go to the office, who are getting married, or who go out in general.
 These things just are not happening amidst global lock-downs.

 You have found the strength and the moral to believe in tomorrow and to keep placing those building blocks that will ensure future growth.